 Fifth disease is a common virus in children.
 About half of all adults are sensitive to fifth disease and can catch it from children.

 Children who have fifth disease often get a rash on their body and have cold-like symptoms.
 Their cheeks may be red and look like they’ve been slapped or pinched.
 Adults who get fifth disease do not usually have the “slapped cheek” rash.
-Adults who contract fifth disease often have very sore joints.
+Adults will often have very sore joints.

 What if I’m exposed to cytomegalovirus?